Rajas1010/Rajas1010/README.md

 <tr rowspan="2">
 	<td colspan="2">
 		<h3 align="center">SUMMARY</h3>
 		<p align="center">Enthusiastic IT graduate and Software Developer at Aptean with a strong passion for coding and problem-solving.
 Skilled in Java, Python, and MySQL.
-Eager to contribute to innovative projects, enhance software solutions, and continue growing professionally.</p>
+Eager to contribute to innovative projects and continue growing professionally.</p>
 	</td>
 </tr>
   <tr>